+Projects

+These are tutor-instigated elements of teaching, introducing a range of differing standpoints.
+They are intended to enhance the student's understanding, skills and knowledge, to encourage discussion and debate between students and between staff and students, and to promote personal research.
+At the end of each project there is a critical review of the work produced.

+Live Project

-- Live Project Provide you with an opportunity to participate in commissions or other forms of working with a client to a deadline.
-They enable you to experience the pace, responsibilities and issues associated with professional work in your subject area. - Collaborative ProjectProvides opportunities for you to work on similar projects, both jointly or concurrently, developing and exchanging ideas and experiences. - Critical ReviewCrits are usually led by a tutor with a group of students, normally in discussion of studio based work.
+Provide you with an opportunity to participate in commissions or other forms of working with a client to a deadline.
+They enable you to experience the pace, responsibilities and issues associated with professional work in your subject area.

+Collaborative Project Provides opportunities for you to work on similar projects, both jointly or concurrently, developing and exchanging ideas and experiences.

+Critical Review

+Crits are usually led by a tutor with a group of students, normally in discussion of studio based work.
 They provide useful opportunities for you to engage in discussion surrounding your own work and that of your peers.
+For Fine Art there may be an emphasis on methods of presentation and how an artwork is 'read'.

+Written Submissions

+Written submissions come in a range of forms.
+Whether they are essays, written reports, proposals or evaluation documents, they are intended to enable you to develop your study and research skills and your ability to express concepts, findings and arguments coherently in written form.

+Dissertation/Thesis

+Generally, the culmination of the written theoretical and historical components of the course.
+You will be supported through individual and group tutorial supervision and through sessions led by the Library regarding referencing and citation.

+Workshop /demonstration

+Instruction in skills provided by staff and specialist visitors, often supported by technical staff, who use demonstration and example as a method of teaching the characteristics of materials, sound working practice and techniques.

+Gallery /Museum Visits

-For Fine Art there may be an emphasis on methods of presentation and how an artwork is 'read'. - Written Submissions Written submissions come in a range of forms.
-Whether they are essays, written reports, proposals or evaluation documents, they are intended to enable you to develop your study and research skills and your ability to express concepts, findings and arguments coherently in written form. - Dissertation/Thesis Generally the culmination of the written theoretical and historical components of the course.
-You will be supported through individual and group tutorial supervision and through sessions led by the Library regarding referencing and citation. - Workshop Instruction in skills provided by staff and specialist visitors, often /demonstration supported by technical staff, who use demonstration and example as a method of teaching the characteristics of materials, sound working practice and techniques. - Gallery /Museum The Art School takes full advantage of its central location to utilise Visits the city's cultural resources.
-Group visits under staff supervision to galleries and/or museums are organised while you are also encouraged to seek out specific artefacts/ artworks and exhibitions through tutorial advice as well as your own research. - Study Trips Conservation and Historic Carving students may attend the annual Art Histories study trip to Venice, staying at the Giorgio Cini Foundation on the Island of San Giorgio Maggiore.
+The Art School takes full advantage of its central location to utilise the city's cultural resources.
+Group visits under staff supervision to galleries and/or museums are organised while you are also encouraged to seek out specific artefacts/ artworks and exhibitions through tutorial advice as well as your own research.

+Study Trips

+Conservation and Historic Carving students may attend the annual Art Histories study trip to Venice, staying at the Giorgio Cini Foundation on the Island of San Giorgio Maggiore.
 Fine Art students may also benefit from an organised study trip to a European City.
 Such trips are usually carefully organised and engage you in an intensive few days of visits, talks, drawing and research.